cprohoda/cprohoda.github.io/README.md

 Pipeline specialization is a more complex and involved method of altering bevy rendering behavior, but it is a useful middle ground between small changes possible above and a full customization of the rendering pipeline using WGPU directly.

-### Instancing
+### Instancing in Bevy
-Instancing is a graphics utility to create multiple copies of a single mesh, each with their own properties.
-It is computationally much cheaper than rendering completely different meshes.
-For a more comprehensive discussion of instancing in wgpu, check out the [Learn Wgpu tutorial on instancing](https://sotrh.github.io/learn-wgpu/beginner/tutorial7-instancing/).
+Bevy supports and uses instancing in multiple ways beyond the general instancing behavior.
+The easiest to use is automatic instancing which occurs when using the same mesh and material handle.
+All entities which share mesh and material handles are then rendered as instances in a single batch, even if they're distinct in terms of game logic.
+You won't get this benefit if you load from source each time you spawn an entity, so you should store and reuse handles as a general rule.

-Bevy supports and uses instancing in multiple ways.
-The easiest to use is automatic instancing which occurs when using the same mesh handle.
-If writing a shader which is intended to interact with those instances, you can use a component called a mesh tag to encode instance information.
+If writing a shader which is intended to interact with instances, you can use a component called a mesh tag to encode instance information.
 That can be retrieved with the `get_tag` function from `bevy_pbr`, like below.
+This function can be used to interact with other components of that entity if you need, as long as those are copied to the render world (and GPU).
+You'll probably need to implement the ExtractComponent trait and ExtractComponentPlugin the component to specify how to copy to the render world.

 ``` wgsl
 #import bevy_pbr::mesh_functions